gravitational/teleport/docs/4.3/enterprise/workflow/ssh_approval_jira_server.md

 # Teleport Jira Plugin Setup
 This guide will talk through how to setup Teleport with Pagerduty.
-Teleport ↔ Pagerduty integration  allows you to treat Teleport access and permission requests as Pagerduty incidents — notifying the appropriate team, and approve or deny the requests via Pagerduty special action.
+Teleport <-> Pagerduty integration  allows you to treat Teleport access and permission requests as Pagerduty incidents — notifying the appropriate team, and approve or deny the requests via Pagerduty special action.

 !!! warning
-    The Approval Workflow only works with Teleport Enterprise as it's requires several roles.
+    The Approval Workflow only works with Teleport Enterprise as it requires several roles.

 ## Setup
 ### Prerequisites